 Is it possible to break a law on a “technicality?”

-A normal person might not even know about the law.
+Many people might not even know about the law.
 (Basic fairness requires “notice” of any conduct which is prohibited.)
 But with so many laws these days, it happens all the time.
-But gun charges can result.
+And gun charges can result.

 If you are not sure about how to comply with the gun laws, do your best to investigate.
 And make sure you do comply.
 That way, you should never need a gun defense attorney.